GDPR Risk Assessment for Stronger Compliance

 - Early identification of compliance gaps as your business evolves

-Regular reassessments can be easily maintained through ClearContract’s reports and dashboards tools, which provide visual insights into contractual and compliance performance.
-Combined with AI-driven contract review and legal assistant features, teams can proactively spot data handling issues before they become regulatory problems.
+Regular reassessments can be easily maintained through ClearContract’s Reports & Analytics, which provide visual insights into contractual and compliance performance.
+Combined with the AI Contract Review agent and the AI Legal Assistant, teams proactively spot data handling issues before they become regulatory problems.

 The Takeaway: GDPR Risk Assessment as a Compliance Cornerstone